matteomanzini/group9_assignment_1/README.md

 The project is implemented by five ROS2 packages:

 **1. interfaces_assignment_1**

+Defines the custom service interfaces:

-: defines Ready.srv to advice if the robot is ready to compute the navigation.
-If the variable `std_msgs/Bool ready` is true, robot can move; false otherwise.
+*1. Ready.srv*: controls if the robot is ready to compute the navigation.
+The variable `std_msgs/Bool ready` is `true` if robot can move, `false` otherwise.

+*2. Goalresult.srv*: checks the goal status with `std_msgs/Bool goal_status` and the goal position using `geometry_msgs/PoseStamped goal_pose`.

 **2. laser_scan**
-: technique to detect three cylindrical tables.
-The node `scan_subcribers` publishes their position by clustering the points of laser scan and filtering them based on a range of acceptable distances.
+: technique to detect three cylindrical tables is by clustering the points of laser scan and filtering them based on a range of acceptable distances.

+The node `scan_subcribers` publishes detected table positions.

 **3. my_apriltag_ros**
-: computes the coordinates of center and the four corners of two apriltags respect to the external camera.
-The data are used to compute the final goal pose.
+: computes the coordinates of center and the four corners of two AprilTags relative to the external camera.
+Provides data to the navigation_node in **navigation_package** tocompute the final goal position.

 **4. my_launch**
-: contains the main launch file `start_launch.xml`.
-It launches all single launch files `navigation_launch.xml`, `camera_36h11_launch.xml`, `assignment_1.launch.py` and `laser_launch.xml` with respect to a given order.
+: contains the main launch file `start_launch.xml` for system startup.
+It launches all single launch files:

+*1. `navigation_launch.xml`*;

+*2. `camera_36h11_launch.xml`*;

+*3. `assignment_1.launch.py`*;

+*4. `laser_launch.xml`*.

 **5. navigation_package**
-: contains navigation_node and lifecycle_client nodes.
+: implements the logic of navigation inside the simulated environment.

+It contains two nodes:

-The first one computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.
+*- navigation_node* computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.

+Performs coordinate transformation in map frame to act the navigation in RViz2.

-The second one defines the initial pose of robot and notifies the navigation_node if robot is ready to move with Ready.srv.
+*- lifecycle_client* sets the initial pose of robot and notifies the navigation_node if robot is ready to move with Ready.srv.